LindaNSIP/usecases/docs/common/privacy_framework_questions.md

 ### Data storage and access

-Where is the information stored?
+1. Where is the information stored?
 Is the information stored in the same State/Territory as it was sourced/generated?
 Is it stored within Australia?

-How is data protected “at rest”?
+2. How is data protected “at rest”?

-1. Is all or some data at rest encrypted (e.g. just passwords, passwords and sensitive data, all data)

-2. What encryption method is used?

  a.
-How will the information be stored?
+Is all or some data at rest encrypted (e.g. just passwords, passwords and sensitive data, all data)

  b.
+What encryption method is used?

+3. How will the information be stored?
 If the cloud application is multi-tenanted (several authorities’ data on one server/instance) hosting, how is data and access separated from other customers?

-Are the physical server(s) in a secured, locked and monitored environment to prevent unauthorized entry and/or theft?
+4. Are the physical server(s) in a secured, locked and monitored environment to prevent unauthorized entry and/or theft?

-How is the data protected in transit? e.g. SSL, hashing?
+5. How is the data protected in transit? e.g. SSL, hashing?
 (SIF messaging generally use SSL/TLS)

-Who has access to information stored or processed by the provider?
+6. Who has access to information stored or processed by the provider?

-1. Is access logged?
+ a.
+Is access logged?

-2. Is access provided only to employees of the agency receiving the data or others?
+ b.
+Is access provided only to employees of the agency receiving the data or others?

-3. When and how is access made available?
+ c.
+When and how is access made available?

-4. Are background checks or other vetting procedures performed on those with access (eg working with children checks)?
+ d.
+Are background checks or other vetting procedures performed on those with access (eg working with children checks)?

-5. Does the provider subcontract any functions, such as analytics?
+ e.
+Does the provider subcontract any functions, such as analytics?

-6. What is the provider’s process for authenticating callers and resetting access controls, as well as establishing and deleting accounts?
+ f.
+What is the provider’s process for authenticating callers and resetting access controls, as well as establishing and deleting accounts?

 ### Data and Metadata Retention